indiana-university/rivet-docs/content/components/page-content/tabs.md

 description: "Use tabs to allow users to switch between logical chunks of content without having to leave the current page."
 requiresJs: true
 status: "Ready"
+methods:
+    -
+        title: "Tabs.init(context)"
+        description: |
+            - Initializes the `Tabs` component
+            - Accepts an optional DOM element.
+If no element is provided in the argument it defaults to the `document` element.
+            - NOTE: the `init()` method is called automatically when `rivet.js` is loaded.
+    -
+        title: "Tabs.destroy(context)"
+        description: |
+            - Destroys any currently initialized tabs and removes their event listeners.
+            - Accepts a optional DOM element.
+If no element is provided in the argument it defaults to the `document` element. **NOTE**: the optional `context` argument only needs to be passed into `.destroy()` if a DOM element was passed into the `.init()` method.
+If so, it must be the DOM element that was passed into `.init()` when the Tabs were initialized.
+    -
+        title: "Tabs.activateTab(id, callback)"
+        description: |
+            - `id` - The unique id of the tab that you want to active.
+The value of the `id` argument should be the value of the `data-tab` attribute which corresponds to the `id` attribute of the tab panel it controls.
+            - `callback` - An optional callback that is executed after the tab is activated.
 ---
 ## Default tabs example
 {{< example lang="html" >}}<div class="rvt-tabs">